kballenliu/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

 # 📘 Assignment: Games in Python

-## � Objective
+## 🎯 Objective

 Learn to create interactive games using Python by building a classic Hangman word-guessing game.
-You'll practice string manipulation, loops, conditionals, and user input handling.
+You'll practice string manipulation, loops, conditionals, and user input handling.Assignment: Games in Python

 ## 📝 Tasks